gothy/angular-coffee-seed/README.md

-# angular-seed — the seed for AngularJS apps
+# angular-coffee-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects in *CoffeeScript*.

 The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.